aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/comparing-vsto-with-aspose-cells-for-net/_index.md

 ### **Features**
 The features that VSTO provide depend on which combination of VSTO and Visual Studio products you have installed.
 Common tasks performed by VSTO for Microsoft Office Excel 2003 include adding data to Cells, creating, opening and saving workbooks, adding, moving and hiding worksheets, protecting worksheets, named ranges, list object, styles formatting, searching text in cells, sorting data, printing and Excel formula calculations.

 Aspose.Cells provides everything necessary to manage Microsoft Office Excel files plus much, much more.
 The API gives developers great results with the least amount of effort.
-Aspose.Cells provides many powerful, time saving functions. ther API provides easy-to-use APIs for all types of spreadsheet management activities, covering almost all the features Microsoft Excel provides.
+Aspose.Cells provides many powerful, time saving functions. the API provides easy-to-use APIs for all types of spreadsheet management activities, covering almost all the features Microsoft Excel provides.
 All the tasks listed for VSTO can easily be performed by Aspose.Cells.

 Aspose.Cells also supports several advanced features, including support for Smart Markers, importing and exporting data to and from a number of data sources, objects and Excel files, support for COM clients (ASP client) Interoperability with the component, converting Excel files to PDF format, saving Excel charts and worksheets as image files.
 ### **Security**